talmolab/sleap/docs/tutorial-part2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you’ve successfully trained models and predicted some instances,
 you’ll get a message that inference has finished.
-Every suggested
+Predictions will be marked with a thin black line on the seekbar, while frames
+that you manually labeled will be marked with a thicker black line.
+(For
+"suggested" frames, manually labeled frames will have a dark blue line and
-frame with predicted instances will have a distinctive mark in the
+predicted frames will have a lighter blue.)

-seekbar.
-Suggested frames which you labeled are marked in blue while
-those with predicted instances are marked in red.
-Predicted instances
-will *not* be used for future model training unless you correct the
+Predicted instances will *not* be used for future model training unless you
-predictions in the GUI.
+correct the predictions in the GUI.

 |imagefix|